Keith Family Fund

 |Qualifying Families and Individual Grantees||Qualifying Homes as Grantees|

-- Grantee organizations will be required to submit a grant reporting form to CCF annually.
-The information provided on the one-paged form will be used to evaluate the fund’s activities and to better serve grantee organizations and individual recipients.
+- Grantee organizations will be required to submit a grant reporting form online to CCF annually.
+The information provided on the form will be used to evaluate the fund’s activities and to better serve grantee organizations and individual recipients.

 Contributions to the California Community Foundation represent irrevocable gifts subject to the legal and fiduciary control of the foundation’s board of directors.
 This charge will appear on your credit card statement as a payment to “Calif Comm Fdn – CCF”.
 In addition, California Community Foundation incurs a third-party administrative fee of 2.7 percent for credit card contributions.
 The foundation will charge the fee directly to the individual fund.